-We at times will utilize the services of TPM managers and receive a solicitor fee for soliciting clients.
+We at times will utilize the services of TPM managers and receive a referral fee for referring clients.
 We will be paid a portion of the advisory fee paid to the TPM.
 The client will not pay additional advisory fees to the TPM for these services.
 This is detailed in Item 10 of this brochure.